1. Blog

 AI can help smart factories in many ways.
 One such way growing in popularity is quality control.
 The human eye can easily err during the inspection.
 Therefore, manufacturers are introducing AI capabilities during the in-process inspection.
 Cameras powered by computer vision algorithms can detect defects immediately and figure out the cause of each problem.
 Anomaly detection happens in seconds, rather than hours, using AI.

 Generative design also relies on AI technology.
-Manufacturing designers and engineers work together to input design goals into generative design software.
+Manufacturing software development designers and engineers work together to input design goals into generative design software.
 These goals include cost elements, manufacturing methods, and specific parameters for all materials.
 The AI-based software then explores all solutions, which would be impossible for humans to do on their own.
 The software creates design alternatives and uses machine learning to figure out which iteration would work best.

 There are numerous benefits to all of these technologies and Industry 4.0, which help manufacturers run safer, more productive, and even cheaper plants.